Fishing in the Catskill Mountains

 Just two hours north of New York City, the waters of the Great Northern Catskills of Greene County lure anglers with the promise of trophy Trout, Lunker Bass and a large variety of Pan Fish.
 Greene County is home to winding mountaintop streams and clear blue river town lakes offering excellent spin or fly fishing throughout the fishing season.
 You're invited to journey to Greene County and enjoy a true fishing trip - whether you're casting on a remote stream or fishing on the Mighty Hudson River!

 Many of Greene County's waterways are stocked with Brown Trout from April through June, including the Batavia Kill, Catskill Creek, East Kill and Colgate Lake.
-Find a complete list of stocked fishing waters in the Great Northern Catskills on the DEC's website.

 In Greene County, there are a few exceptions to the New York State's Department of Environmental Conservations General Fishing Regulations for freshwater fishing, including:

 On the upper section of the Hudson River, a catch-and-release policy is in place for all sport fishing.
 All fish, no matter the size, caught in the section of the river between the Federal Dam in Troy and Bakers Falls in the Village of Hudson Falls must be released back into the water without injury to the fish.
 The use of fish as bait is prohibited, and state-wide open seasons apply to fishing for all species found in the river.